urbanairship/technical-blog/connect-integrations.md

 woken up, due to customer misconfiguration, in which case we need to tell them about, a transitory network error, or a third party falling on their face.

-> To some extent putting exceptions in a dynamo table could be replaced by sending
-> metrics

 To some extent we can't get away from categorizing exceptions.
 It's just part of the job.
 However we CAN avoid spuriously waking somebody up.
 Tributary now follows these guidelines for monitoring: